 You're in a job interview.
 You're describing your work history.
-You started by explaining your current job, and now you want to explain the job you had before that one.
-You say:
+You started by explaining your current job.
+You say this to explain the job you had before that one.

 Prior to that, I spent two years as an administrative assistant at a recruiting agency.

 "Prior to" means "before".
 But it sounds more formal.
 People use "prior to" in business situations, in a courtroom, and so on.
 There are some other differences between "prior to" and "before as well.
 You can say: